Aukciszek/backend/architecture.md

 **Server Communication:**

 - **Production:**
   Servers in production communicate with each other over **HTTPS** to ensure secure data transmission.
 Additionally, servers must not be deployed behind a proxy, so they receive the real client IP.
+If operating behind a proxy, the server must be configured to use only trusted proxy headers (such as `X-Forwarded-For` or `X-Real-IP`) and must not blindly forward these headers to the backend.
+(Note: although previous versions supported proxy header configurations, this feature was removed to avoid the risks associated with misconfigured proxies.)
 - **Alternative Communication:**
   There is also an option to establish communication over **WireGuard**.
 This method is fully described in the `wireguard` branch.